PhantomLeak/Alfred/README.md

 ---

 ## Features
-- Ability to play limited games against computer or solo games like Snake and Sudoku
+- Ability to play limited games against computer or solo games like Snake and Sudoku (coming soon)
 - Ask for weather information
 - Generate passwords
 - Search the web